Mental health among female offenders in the United States: Substance abuse

 Substance abuse and dependence are the most common mental health problems among incarcerated females, and drug use is the most common reason for women's incarceration.
+Many women are drawn into crime as a result of substance abuse, which often stems from a history of abuse, trauma, and neglect.
+To cope with these experiences, some turn to drugs or alcohol, increasing their chances of encountering the criminal justice system.
+Substance abuse can exacerbate financial difficulties and lead to involvement in economic crimes.
 At the end of 2018, 26% of female state prisoners were serving time for drug related offenses.
 This percentage is double than that of male state prisoners who are serving time for drug related charges.
 Seventy percent of incarcerated females suffer from drug abuse or dependence, and incarcerated females are nine times more likely than the general population to experience substance abuse and dependence.
 Social researchers have linked substance abuse to experiences of trauma and victimization.

 Sociologists have conducted extensive research in favor of a self-medication hypothesis in relation to women's drug use and abuse, positing that women use drugs as a way to cope with experiences of sexual or physical trauma.
 Past research suggests that consequences of childhood sexual abuse increase a woman's risk for self-medicating with alcohol and drugs.
 Incarcerated women with a history of substance abuse are more likely have had prior mental health and criminal justice experiences than incarcerated women with no history of drug abuse.